If you wish to play the piano like Ryan Gosling from La La Land, you’re in luck!

-5) See the finishing line
+5) See the finish line

 Many athletes are taught this technique before an important sporting event.
-Their coach asks them to visualise themselves completing the race, crossing the finishing line and imagining how it would feel to win.
+Their coach asks them to visualize themselves completing the race, crossing the finishing line and imagining how it would feel to win.
 The same logic can be applied to piano learning.

 6) Find a guru